sinshu/py-meltysynth/README.md

 ## Development status

 It works, but it's slow.
 Without external libraries, sample-by-sample audio processing seems tough for Python...
-To improve the performance, the core audio processing part should be rewritten with NumPy or something like that.
+But Python is said to be becoming more performance oriented, so it may be practical in a few years.